Yikesec/Yikesec.github.io/README.md

 ## 📕 Pages

-Home
+Home  - the home page, a page navigating page used for the introduction

-Gallery
+Gallery  - does this need an explination?

-About me
+About me  -  as the name implies its an about me with contact info

-History
+History  - simmilar to origin but explains its history and backstory

-What is menhera
+What is menhera  - this will tell you the prominent things about menhera including common themes etc

-What did it originate from?
+What did it originate from?  - this tells what it came from and its origin

-What does it look like
+What does it look like  -  this ties the asthetic of menhera to it